echeran/smile-of-murugan/webbook/chapter10.md

  "The Tamil Veda".

-[^extra-titles]: In addition to these traditional names, three more titles occur (*Tiruvaḷḷuvappayaṉ* in *Yāpparunkalakāvikai* 40 *urai, Tamiḻmuṉunūl* in Parimēlaḻakar's *Commentary*, and *Tiruvaḷḷuvamālai*, cf. S. Vaiyapuri Pillai, *Tamiḻc* *cuṭar maṇikaḷ* 101).
+[^extra-titles]: In addition to these traditional names, three more titles occur (*Tiruvaḷḷuvappayaṉ* in *Yāpparuṅkalakāvikai* 40 *urai, Tamiḻmuṉunūl* in Parimēlaḻakar's *Commentary*, and *Tiruvaḷḷuvamālai*, cf. S. Vaiyapuri Pillai, *Tamiḻc* *cuṭar maṇikaḷ* 101).
 According to S. Vaiyapuri, Nos 1, 4, 5 and 8 are taken from *Tiruvaḷḷuvamālai,* a later eulogy, a collection of stanzas in praise of the